-- your Spouse, as defined in Section 14, Glossary (Domestic Partners are included in the definition of Spouse); - your or your Spouse's child who is under age 26, including a natural child, stepchild, a legally adopted child, a child placed for adoption or a child for whom you or your Spouse are the legal guardian; or - an unmarried child age 26 or over who is or becomes disabled and dependent upon you.
+- your under age 65 Spouse, as defined in Section 14, Glossary (Domestic Partners are included in the definition of Spouse); - your or your Spouse's child who is under age 26, including a natural child, stepchild, a legally adopted child, a child placed for adoption or a child for whom you or your Spouse are the legal guardian; or - an unmarried child age 26 but under age 65 who is or becomes disabled and dependent upon you.

-Note: Your Dependents may not enroll in the Plan unless you are also enrolled.
-If you and your Spouse are both covered under the George Washington University Welfare Benefit Plan, you may each be enrolled as an Employee or be covered as a Dependent of the other person, but not both.
+Note: Your Dependents may not enroll in any GW medical Plan unless you are also enrolled.
+If you and your Spouse are both covered under the George Washington University Welfare Benefit Plan, you may each be enrolled as a Participant or be covered as a Dependent of the other person, but not both.
 In addition, if you and your Spouse are both covered under the George Washington University Welfare Benefit Plan, only one parent may enroll your child as a Dependent.